FAQ's

 Q:How do I get to the Chile Pepper Institute?

-A:We are located on the New Mexico State University campus in Gerald Thomas Hall, Rm, 265.
+A:We are located at Fabian Garcia Research Center, 113 New Mexico State Rd 101, Las Cruces, NM 88005.
 Click here for a map.

 Q:Do you ship chile plants?